 Dr. Hall is a board certified glaucoma subspecialty trained ophthalmologist and cataract surgeon.
 Joining the Medical Eye Center in 2011 after completing his glaucoma fellowship at Duke University, he treats complex ocular conditions including open and closed angle glaucoma, neovascular glaucoma, cataract, uveitis, and various corneal disease.
 Having access to different forms of laser application for glaucoma, he and his colleagues at The Medical Eye Center are able to offer an individualized and comprehensive diagnostic and treatment approach to glaucoma care.

 Dr. Hall is a member of the American Academy of Ophthalmology, American Board of Ophthalmology, New Hampshire State Medical Society and the Christian Ophthalmology Society.
-He has interest in medical missions, with some developing ties to ophthalmologists in Kenya and Burundi, countries in Western Africa.
+He has an interest in medical missions, with some developing ties to ophthalmologists in Kenya and Burundi, countries in Western Africa.
 He is also busy in the life and care of his family with 4 young children.
-Occasionally, recreational tennis, volleyball and skiing, sneak into his schedule.
+Occasionally, recreational tennis, volleyball, and skiing, sneak into his schedule.